phanect/sitegazer/README.md

 ```

 Object of user agent strings.
-If two or more user agent strings are given, SiteLint lint with each user agent strings.
+If two or more user agent strings are given, SiteGazer lint with each user agent strings.

 ### `config`